 The area around this bridge was once filled with rail yards.
 This bridge allowed for Union Pacific trains to connect between yards.

 The bridge is a single riveted Quadrangular Through Truss.
 It is approached by trestle and is set upon wooden substructures.

 The portal bracing is similar to the Saltillo Bridge south of Lincoln.

 The Quadrangular Through Truss design is relatively rare around the country.
 However, it is rather common in the midwest; where the Rock Island and the Chicago & North Western swore by the design.

 This design is an interesting adaption of the traditional Lassig design.
-It was likely designed for the Omaha & Republican Valley instead of coming from a common plan.
+It was built using a standardized Union Pacific design.

 The photo above is an overview.